jztmanyl/SatisfactorySaveFileSyncer/README.md

 If you what to compile it on your own you will need a .net compiler.
 Otherwise the following are the only requirements.

 ```
 One FTP server with an empty folder you are willing to enter the password in this program to.
-(You can use a free host).
+(You can use a free host, let me know if you need help).
 .NET Framework v4.5 or greater
 ```